surveysolutions/surveysolutions/README.md

 - Release Designer is requried
 - Don't forget to move SMTP settings from designer configuration folder to web.config
 - CAPI is *NOT* backward compatible
+- HQ is *NOT* backward compatible at all (assemblies are compiled using different profiles)
+- HQ,SV,IN major versions should be increased to 5